Fasibru/Eisenhower_Project_Managemet/README.md

 A - in my opinion very clear - step-by-step instruction on how to create the SSL certificate and how to add it to Chrome can be found here: <https://stackoverflow.com/questions/21397809/create-a-trusted-self-signed-ssl-cert-for-localhost-for-use-with-express-node>

 ### .env
-The URL for the MongoDB as well as the secret (e.g. for JWT) are stored in an .env file which is **not** part of this repo so you have to create this file in the root directory and it should have the following keys in it (the values are just examples):
+The URL for the MongoDB as well as the secret (e.g. for JWT) are stored in an .env file which is **not** part of this repo so you have to create this file in the root directory and it should have the following keys in it (the values are just examples e.g. for DB_URL it's an example with a local DB server but of course you can also use a cloud connection string):

     DB_URL = 'mongod://localhost:27017/your_DB_name'
     SECRET = 'your_secret_string'